 https://www.blogger.com/blogger.g?blogID=24069595#editor/target=post;postID=8899607620317019913Simlarly, for a deleted page,

-Using this technique, you can recover the entire page or post, including all content and formatting - and the original URL.
+Using the above technique, and substituting your blog and page / post, you can recover the entire page or post, including all content and formatting - and the original URL.
 This technique won't work for un indexed blogs, or for new pages, however.
-Private blogs are likely to be un indexed, also.
+Private blogs are unlikely to be indexed, also.

 Visible in blog feed.